filipednb/rabbitmq/README.md

 ```

 Wait Docker download the image, create the container and starting it,
-then validate that's up and running with `docker ps` command.
+then validate it's up and running with `docker ps` command.
 ```shell script
 $ docker ps